dotne1/dotne1/README.md

   - Designed and installed custom electrical and security systems for residential and commercial clients.
   - Owned and operated a low voltage security alarm & surveillance camera service, managing all aspects from technical installations to client security.

-- **IT Experience & Education**:
+- **IT & Electrical Experience**:
-  - Currently a Network Configuration Analyst, providing network solution for a group of insurance companies across the midwest states.
+  - Network Configuration Analyst, providing network solution for a group of insurance companies across the midwest states.
-  - Taught Transformers classes at NEJATC, sharing knowledge with future electricians.
+  - Taught Transformers classes at NEJATC, sharing knowledge with future electricians after completing an apprenticeship.
+  - Provided End-User support and Helpdek tier 1 for a hospital in South Carolina.

 ---

 ## Education & Certifications